Buntot Palos Falls – Epic Day Hike and Waterfalls Near Manila

 We did the hike in January and the terrain was still quite muddy and slippery from the wet season with some of the locals using a horse to get around.

-Relaxing among the thunderous falls after a grueling 2.5 hour hike.
+Relaxing among the thunderous falls after a gruelling 2.5 hour hike.
 An amazing place to cool off and take in tranquil surrounds.

 My guide for the day, Jun, was an absolute legend.
 He was with me every step of the way, helping and guiding through some very difficult terrain.